The Sport of Kings (1931 film)

 The Sport of Kings is a 1931 British comedy film directed by Victor Saville and starring Leslie Henson, Hugh Wakefield and Gordon Harker.
-It was based on the 1924 play of the same title by Ian Hay.

-The film was made by Gainsborough Pictures at British and Dominions Elstree Studios.
-The film's sets were designed by the art director Walter Murton.
+It was written by Angus MacPhail based on the 1924 play of the same title by Ian Hay.
+The film was made by Gainsborough Pictures at British and Dominions Elstree Studios with sets designed by the art director Walter Murton.